Skip to main content

 Best coffee matches:

-Avoid: Aggressively fruity or acidic coffees.
-They overpower milk chocolate’s gentle sweetness.
+Avoid: Very fruity or acidic coffee.
+It can overpower milk chocolate.

 White Chocolate

-White chocolate is technically not chocolate (no cocoa solids), but good-quality white chocolate made with real cocoa butter has a creamy, vanilla-forward profile that can work in pairings.
+White chocolate is technically not chocolate because it has no cocoa solids.
+Good white chocolate still has a creamy, vanilla-forward profile that can work well.

 Best coffee matches: